San Juan County, New Mexico

 San Juan County (Condado de San Juan) is a county located in the U.S. state of New Mexico.
-As of the 2020 census, its population was 121,661 making it the fifth-most populous county in New Mexico.
+As of the 2020 census, its population was 121,661, making it the fifth-most populous county in New Mexico.
 Its county seat is Aztec.
 The county was created in 1887.

 San Juan County is part of the Farmington, New Mexico, metropolitan statistical area.
 It is in the state's northwest corner and includes the New Mexico portion of the Four Corners.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 5538 sqmi, of which 25 sqmi (0.5%) are covered by water.
 Indian reservations (and off-reservation trust lands) comprise 63.4% of the county's land area.
 The Navajo Nation takes up 60.45% and the Ute Mountain Ute Tribe Reservation occupies another 2.93%.

-The physical features include three rivers - the San Juan, Animas, and La Plata Rivers, and the Chuska Mountains and Shiprock Pinnacle to the west, volcanic structures, buttes, mesas, badlands, and fertile river valleys.
+The physical features include three rivers - the San Juan, Animas, and La Plata rivers, and the Chuska Mountains and Shiprock Pinnacle to the west.
+There are related volcanic structures, buttes, mesas, badlands, and fertile river valleys.